Prepared 1 May 2013, updated March 2019

-Chatham House raises funds for the fulfilment of its mission to be a world-leading source of independent analysis, informed debate and influential ideas on how to build a sustainably secure, prosperous and just world.
+Chatham House raises funds to fulfil its mission to be a world-leading source of independent analysis, informed debate and influential ideas on how to build a sustainably secure, prosperous and just world.
 The institute undertakes work for the public benefit.

-Chatham House works to avoid any financial obligation which would undermine or contravene the pursuit of its mission and the principles laid out in this document.
-Sponsorship or financial support of research or events is not an indication of an endorsement of the past or present activities of the source of funding.
+Chatham House works consistently to avoid any conflicts of interest between its funding and its mission.
+It accepts no financial obligation which would undermine or contravene the pursuit of its mission and the principles laid out in this document.
+Sponsorship or financial support of research or events does not indicate an endorsement of the interests of the source of funding.

 Chatham House always retains independent control over its substantive outputs and public and private events, irrespective of the source of funding.
-Chatham House fosters objectivity in the research and events conducted under its name, including by pursuing an evidence-based approach to research and engaging a balance of diverse stakeholders in its meetings.
+Chatham House fosters objectivity in the research and events conducted under its name, including by pursuing an evidence-based approach to research, undertaking external peer review of its policy reports and engaging a balance of diverse stakeholders in its research meetings.

 Chatham House applies a culture of openness regarding sources of funding.
 Anonymity may be granted to donors only in exceptional circumstances and according to specific guidelines.
 Confidential research and publications can be commissioned from the institute only if this supports its mission and does not constitute more than a small part of its overall annual income, not exceeding five per cent.

 Chatham House believes that there is no substitute for a culture of awareness among all staff and associates of the importance of these principles.
-This culture is based on personal responsibility and extends to detailed knowledge of sources of funding and close attention to ethical considerations and potential conflicts of interest.
+The institute requires staff to develop a sense of personal responsibility for these principles, which includes the need to have detailed knowledge of sources of funding and to pay close attention to ethical considerations and potential conflicts of interest.